functionland/fx-blox/docs/grants/rocketpool-round-5.md

  - **UAT Tests**: The whole application will be tested by our QA team before each release to ensure everything works fine from an end-user perspective

 ### How will the work be maintained after delivery?
- - This is not a RocketPool-specific application and it has a key role in Functionaland's ecosystem.
+ - This is not only a RocketPool-specific application.
+Instead, it is a key application in Functionaland's ecosystem and our business is tightly involved with success of this application.
  - The feature expansion will be supported for follow-up grants and bounties.

 ## Payment and Verification